tersesystems/blindsight/docs/src/main/paradox/usage/jsonld.md

 val personGivenName = niemCore.property("PersonGivenName")
 ```

-Because full IRIs can be unwieldy in a document, JSON-LD has ways of compacting IRIs, by representing an IRI prefix as either a term or a default vocabulary in compact IRIs.
+Because full IRIs can be unwieldy in a document, JSON-LD has ways of compacting IRIs by representing an IRI prefix as either a term or a default vocabulary in compact IRIs.

 A [term](https://www.w3.org/TR/json-ld11/#terms) is a prefix that is used as a "label" for an IRI.
 Blindsight creates a @scaladoc[Term](com.tersesystems.blindsight.jsonld.Term) using `iri.term("prefix")`: